 According to traditional theory of foreign trade; growth gains from trade at the country level by investment on modernization, specialization, productivity enhancement, or improved resource allocation.
-According to Ricardo's foreign country theory trade allows to change its limited resources to more well-organized sectors.
+According to Ricardo's theory foreign allows country change limited trade to its resources to more well-organized sectors.
 The Solow's growth model of neoclassical growth considers technological change as exogenous; as a result, trade policies do not effect economic growth.
 Though, new growth theories consider technological advancement as an endogenous variable; and shows that trade policies can be united with those on foreign trade.
 The existence of the connection among openness trade and economic growth has the focus of significant debate.
 Another theory of foreign trade is Hecksher-Ohlin's theory.
 This hypothesis states that a country will export products with lower production costs and abundant raw materials.
 The exporting country will benefit from this, as it will improve its income and economic growth.